NG-Hacks/ugahacks_2021/README.md

 * Prototyped the application using ***NCR Design Systems in Figma*** with ***Flutter***

-* Attended the ui/ux design workshop and used ***Mural*** for our Ideas Brainstorm
+* Attended the UI/UX design workshop and used Mural for our Ideas Brainstorm

 ## Challenges we ran into

-* Come up the idea that help our communitiies and small bussiness
+* Come up with the idea that helps our communities and small business

-* Understad the functionality of NCR's APIs
+* Understand the functionality of NCR's APIs

 * Set up HMAC authorization to make API call with python